onelogin/terraform-provider-onelogin/README.md

   - conditions [string] - (Optional) If access is conditional, the conditions that must evaluate to true to allow access to a resource.
 For example, to require the user must be authenticated and have either the role Admin or User
 - visible [boolean] - (Optional) Indicates if the app is visible in the OneLogin portal.
 - brand_id [integer] - (Optional)
-- - provisioning [object] - (Optional) Indicates if provisioning is enabled for this app..
+- \* provisioning [object] - (Optional) Indicates if provisioning is enabled for this app..
 The following properties compose the object schema :
-  * enabled [boolean] - (Optional)
+  - enabled [boolean] - (Optional)
+- \* configuration [object] - (Optional) Only apply configurations that are applicable to the type of app.
+The following properties compose the object schema :
+  - redirect_uri [string] - (Optional) OIDC Apps only Comma or newline separated list of valid redirect uris for the OpenId Connect Authorization Code flow.
+  - post_logout_redirect_uri [string] - (Optional) OIDC Apps only
+  - oidc_encryption_key [string] - (Optional) OIDC Apps only
+  - token_endpoint_auth_method [integer] - (Optional) OIDC Apps only - 0: Basic - 1: POST - 2: None / PKCE
+  - oidc_application_type [integer] - (Optional) OIDC Apps Only - 0: Web - 1: Native/Mobile
+  - refresh_token_expiration_minutes [integer] - (Optional) Number of minutes the refresh token will be valid for.
+  - access_token_expiration_minutes [integer] - (Optional) OIDC Apps only Number of minutes the refresh token will be valid for.
+  - login_url [string] - (Optional) OIDC Apps only The OpenId Connect Client Id.
+Note that client_secret is only returned after Creating an App.
 - icon_url [string] - (Optional) A link to the apps icon url
 - description [string] - (Optional) Freeform description of the app.

-* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
-Please index on the first elem of the array to reference the object values (eg: onelogin_apps.my_apps.**provisioning[0]**.object_property)
+\* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
+Please index on the first elem of the array to reference the object values (eg: onelogin_apps.my_apps.**sso[0]**.object_property)

 #### Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 - auth_method_description [string]
-- - configuration [object] - Only apply configurations that are applicable to the type of app The following properties compose the object schema:
-  * refresh_token_expiration_minutes [integer]
-  * oidc_api_version [string]
 - created_at [string] - the date the app was created
+- \* enforcement_point [object] - For apps that connect to a OneLogin Access Enforcement Point the following enforcement_point object will be included with the app payload.
+The following properties compose the object schema:
+  - token [string] - Can only be set on create.
+Access Gateway Token.
+- id [integer] - Apps unique ID in OneLogin.
+- updated_at [string] - the date the app was last updated
+- \* provisioning [object] - Indicates if provisioning is enabled for this app.
+The following properties compose the object schema:
+  - status [string]
+- \* configuration [object] - Only apply configurations that are applicable to the type of app The following properties compose the object schema:
+  - oidc_api_version [string]
-- - sso [object] - The attributes included in the sso section are determined by the type of app.
+- \* sso [object] - The attributes included in the sso section are determined by the type of app.
 All of the attributes of the `sso` object are read only.
 The following properties compose the object schema:
-  * client_id [string] - The OpenId Connect Client Id.
+  - client_id [string] - The OpenId Connect Client Id.
 Note that client_secret is only returned after Creating an OIDC App.
-  * metadata_url [string] - ID of the apps underlying connector.
+  - metadata_url [string] - ID of the apps underlying connector.
 This is only returned after Creating a SAML App.
-  * acs_url [string] - App Name.
+  - acs_url [string] - App Name.
 This is only returned after Creating a SAML App.
-  * client_secret [string]
+  - client_secret [string] - OpenId Connet Client Secret
-  * issuer [string] - Issuer of app.
+  - issuer [string] - Issuer of app.
 This is only returned after Creating a SAML App.
-- - enforcement_point [object] - For apps that connect to a OneLogin Access Enforcement Point the following enforcement_point object will be included with the app payload.
-The following properties compose the object schema:
-  * token [string] - Can only be set on create.
-Access Gateway Token.
-- id [integer] - Apps unique ID in OneLogin.
-- updated_at [string] - the date the app was last updated
-- - provisioning [object] - Indicates if provisioning is enabled for this app.
-The following properties compose the object schema:
-  * status [string]
 - login_config [integer]

-* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
-Please index on the first elem of the array to reference the object values (eg: onelogin_apps.my_apps.**provisioning[0]**.object_property)
+\* Note: Object type properties are internally represented (in the state file) as a list of one elem due to [Terraform SDK's limitation for supporting complex object types](https://github.com/hashicorp/terraform-plugin-sdk/issues/155#issuecomment-489699737).
+Please index on the first elem of the array to reference the object values (eg: onelogin_apps.my_apps.**sso[0]**.object_property)

 #### Import